Velko/Algorithms/docs/sieve/index.md

 }
 ```

-It is also quite fast, but the downside is its requirement of large memory area.
-The sample above calculates primes up to 10 million and
+It is also reasonably fast, but the downside is its requirement of large memory area.
+The sample above calculates primes up to 16+ million
-requires a byte for each number considered, was it a prime or not.
-To be frank, nowadays 9.5 MiB of memory consumption seems to be quite
+and requires a byte for each number considered, was it a prime or not.
+To be frank, nowadays 16 MiB of memory consumption does not seem
-modest.
+that much, but still is wasteful.

 Segmented sieve